 An LLC member is ineligible to deduct the cost of health insurance for any month during the year the member is eligible to participate in any other employer provided health plan.
 It is irrelevant whether you take advantage of the other health plan or not.
 This is relevant to LLC members who have employment earnings from non-LLC activity or have a working spouse that is eligible to include the LLC member in a health insurance plan.

 If you're eligible to claim an above-the -line deduction for health insurance premiums and have other medical expenses, such as co-payments for office visits to doctors, prescriptions, etc. of course you may claim them on Schedule A if you itemize your deductions.

-Tip: Although medical expenses must exceed 10% of adjusted gross income (7 1/2% for taxpayers 65 or older) for federal tax purposes, this may not apply for state tax purposes.
-For example, in Arizona there is limitation of medical expenses, you can deduct 100% of medical expenses regardless of age.
+Tip: Although medical expenses must exceed 10% of adjusted gross income (7 1/2% for taxpayers 65 or older) to get a tax benefit for federal tax purposes, this limitation may not apply for state tax purposes.
+For example, in Arizona you can deduct 100% of medical expenses.
+There is no AGI floor that must be exceeded to get a state tax benefit, regardless of age.
 Check with your state.

 Note: The lower 7 1/2% AGI floor for taxpayers 65 or older will stay in affect until December 31, 2016.
 Unless Congress extends this exception for older taxpayers, medical expenses for these taxpayers will also be subject to the 10% AGI floor.

 Qualified Long-Term Care Insurance Policy for Self-Employed Persons